SamirElgehiny/ECG-AF-Classification/README.md

 ## AF Classification Model

-The AF classification model (`Model`) is implemented using TensorFlow/Keras.
+The AF classification model (`CTC`) is implemented using TensorFlow/Keras.
 The model utilizes a Convolutional Neural Network (CNN) with a Transformer-based architecture.
 The convolutional layers extract spatial features, while the Transformer blocks capture long-range dependencies.
 The model is trained on preprocessed ECG data to classify signals into AF categories.